 Number of Employees.
-As of December 31, 2021, the Bank had seven hundred twenty four (724) employees composed of 430 officers and 294 staff, with 685 regular employees and 39 probationary employees.
+As of December 31, 2022, the Bank had seven hundred forty-three (743) employees composed of 445 officers and 298 staff, with 701 regular employees and 42 probationary employees.
 The Bank has no existing employees' union.
 It has also no collective bargaining agreement.

 Major Business Risks.
-The Bank's business activities are exposed to a variety of financial risks - market risk, credit risk, liquidity risk and interest rate risk.
+The Bank's business activities are exposed to a variety of financial risks - credit risk, market risk, liquidity risk, interest rate risk, and operational risk.
 The Bank is strongly committed to judiciously managing risks.
 For this purpose, it has put in place the necessary processes and platforms that enable it to prudently manage all categories of risk.
-It is the presence of this risk infrastructure and consciousness that has made the Bank either a leader or a major player in businesses where the required core competency is astute risk management capability.
-The Bank's risk management programs seek to minimize potential adverse effects on its financial performance.
+It is the presence of this risk infrastructure and consciousness that has made the Bank a meaningful player in businesses where the required core competency is astute risk management capability.
+The Bank's risk management programs seek to mitigate potential adverse effects on its financial performance.

-Market risk is the risk that the value of a currency position or financial instrument will fluctuate due to changes in foreign exchange rates and interest rates.
+Market risk is the risk that the value of a currency position or financial instrument will be adversely affected by changes in the level, volatility or correlation of market risk factors, such as interest rates (including credit spread), foreign exchange, equities and commodities.
 The Bank's market risk originates from its holdings in its foreign exchange instruments, debt securities and derivatives.
 The Bank utilizes market risk factor sensitivities as a tool to manage market risk.
 Market risk factor sensitivities of a position are defined as a change in the value of a position caused by a unit shift in a given market factor.
 The Market Risk Management Department implements a trading risk limits that is in line with the Bank's risk appetite.
 The Bank also maintains a rigid system of loss limits and action triggers that prompt management to immediately act in the event that these thresholds are breached.
 These actions may include, but are not limited to, the partial liquidation of existing positions in order to cut losses.
 The objective of these thresholds is to ensure that losses, if any, will be limited to what the Bank's earning capability can sufficiently cover.